Darren Waller Player Prop Bets for NFL Week 12 | Las Vegas vs. Dallas 11/25/2021

 - With 11 targets in the red zone this season, Waller has been on the receiving end of 21.2% of his team's 52 red zone pass attempts.

-- The Raiders have thrown the ball in 62.4% of their plays from scrimmage this year while running the ball 37.6% of the time.
+- The Raiders have thrown the ball in 62.4% of their plays from scrimmage this year while staying on the ground 37.6% of the time.
 This offensive attack ranks 20th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Waller's matchup with the Cowboys.